gcccheng/oogway/index.md

 `project`
-**Migrating VMware vSphere Virtual Machines to OpenShift Virtualization**
+<span class="accent">OpenShift Virtualization Migration MVP</span>

 <strong style="color: #000;">Responsibilities</strong>：

-Led the platform migration approach for moving selected workloads from **VMware vSphere** to **OpenShift Virtualization**, with the goal of reducing infrastructure cost and consolidating VM and container operations onto a single platform.
+Led an MVP to evaluate moving selected workloads from **VMware vSphere** to **OpenShift Virtualization**, with the goal of understanding whether OpenShift VM could support future cost reduction and platform convergence.

 Defined upfront mappings for **networking, storage, operating system dependencies, namespaces, and target landing zones** to reduce migration uncertainty and improve execution consistency.

-Assessed workload suitability, performance characteristics, and operational constraints to determine which systems should remain virtual machines, which could be containerised later, and which required phased treatment.
+Assessed workload suitability, performance characteristics, and operational constraints to determine which systems could be tested on OpenShift Virtualization and which should remain on VMware.

-Designed a phased rollout plan from **non-production to production**, with rollback paths, change control, and clear business impact assessment for each migration wave.
+Tested migration scenarios in a non-production MVP context and documented rollout considerations, rollback needs, change-control requirements, and business impact for any future production adoption.

 Applied a **platform engineering methodology** rather than a tool-only migration approach, focusing on standardisation, reusable patterns, automation, Infrastructure as Code, self-service guardrails, observability, and governance.